backmesh/backmesh/README.md

 ## 🔒 How is the LLM API protected

 - *Authenticated Proxy:* Verifies requests using the supplied JWT so only your users have access to the LLM API via the Backmesh proxy.
-- *Rate Limiting:* Prevents abuse with configurable, per-user rate limits (e.g. max 5 OpenAI API calls per user/hour).
+- *Rate limits per user:* Prevents abuse with configurable, per-user rate limits (e.g. max 5 OpenAI API calls per user per hour).
 - *Resource access control:* Sensitive API resources like [Files](https://platform.openai.com/docs/api-reference/files) and Threads are protected so only the users that create them can continue to access them.

 For more details, see the [security documentation](https://backmesh.com/docs/security).